HomelessPhD/AR_Puzzles/PZL5/README.md

 ![2-nd key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL5/pics/2.png )
 This images the mushroom and butterfly.
 Could be coded by first letters as `mb` or `MB` or `Mb` (yeah, like megabyte, hmm).
 Also could be coded by the length of words: `89` (`"It also can be a number."` remember?).

+It was hinted it could be a number, right?
+Well 89 - that was for mashroom (8 letters) + batterfly (9 letters) not worked BUT, THERE ARE 4 GROUPS OF "blade of grass" (green pieces under mashroom) and in total there are 8 "blade of grass": 48.
+JEEEEEEZ.

 Finally, i'd consider the next keys here: `"mb", "Mb", "MB", "89", "sh", ...`

 ### CORRECT KEY VALUE HERE IS: "48"